geoffreygao1/GasStationLookup/README.md

 #### Additional Requirements for PUT Request

-When making a PUT request to `https://localhost:5001/api/companies/{id}`, you need to include a **body** that includes the company's `companyId` property.
-Here's an example body in JSON:
+When making a PUT request, you need to include a **body** that includes the model's Id property.
+Here's an example body for the Company endpoint in JSON:

 ```json
 {